EstimatedEst. Read Time: 25 minutes

 Play Button

-WHAT MAKES IT EFFECTIVE: The leaning back makes this more of an upper chest movement instead of a shoulder movement.
+WHAT MAKES IT EFFECTIVE: The leaning back makes this cable machine bench exercise more of an upper chest movement instead of a shoulder movement.
 While with dumbbells your arms are only being acted upon by gravity, this cable movement also provides forward resistance, making this a very effective upper chest move.

 If you’re looking for more great exercises for upper chest, check out the list of my favorites in my article on Best Upper Chest Exercises.